quist00/carpentries.org/_posts/2023/01/2023-01-24-lpgc-call-for-volunteers.md

 tags: ["Governance", "Community", "Data Carpentry", "Library Carpentry", "Software Carpentry"]
 ---

+_This post was updated on 3rd February 2023, extending the deadline for applications to [the end of Wednesday 15th February 2023 Anywhere on Earth][closing-date]._

 The Carpentries has three lesson programs, [Software Carpentry][swc], [Library Carpentry][lc], and [Data Carpentry][dc].
 In November, I published [a post][lpgc-planning-post] describing the governance structure of each lesson program, and outlining a plan to introduce more community governance in the form of _Lesson Program Governance Committees (LPGCs)_.